EvidentSecurity/esp-sdk-java/docs/ReportExportApi.md

 <a name="requestFile"></a>
 # **requestFile**
-> ExportedReport requestFile(reportIds, requestedFormat, include, filter)
+> ExportedReport requestFile(reportIds, requestedFormat, filter)

 Export all alerts for a set of reports to a file